 Always remember that maintaining a healthy lifestyle, including a balanced diet and regular exercise, is critical for overall health and weight management.

-Birth control and weight loss
+Other effects of birth control and weight loss

-Though minor weight fluctuations may occur in some people when starting a new hormonal birth control method, it's crucial to note that substantial, long-term weight gain is not a common side effect.
-These temporary changes are most frequently due to water retention or increased appetite and usually subside as the body adjusts to the new hormonal balance.
+Though minor weight fluctuations may occur in some people when starting a new hormonal birth control method, it’s crucial to note that substantial, long-term weight gain is not a common side effect.

 Any concerns or side effects should be discussed openly with a licensed Canadian healthcare practitioner.
 They can provide personalized advice, reassurance, and possible alternatives to ensure the chosen contraceptive method aligns with an individual’s health and lifestyle needs.